AI

 aider --dirty-commits

-# Stop trusting Aider with attribution
+# Stop trusting Aider with author attribution

 aider --no-attribute-author --no-attribute-committer